Perspective | Youngkin’s first act as Virginia governor — while quoting the Rev. Martin Luther King Jr. — is ominous

 Pushed into the mainstream by conservative activists looking to stoke the very fears and division Youngkin decries, “CRT” is a boogeyman that drove parents to school board meetings and to the polls in the closely-watched contest for governor in November.

-“We must equip our teachers to teach our students the entirety of our history — both good and bad … Only then will we realize Dr. Martin Luther King Jr.’s dream that our children ‘will not be judged by the color of their skin but by the content of their character’,” the executive order states.
+“We must equip our teachers to teach our students the entirety of our history — both good and bad … Only then will we realize Dr. Martin Luther King Jr.’s dream that our children ‘will not be judged by the color of their skin but by the content of their character,’ ” the executive order states.

 Read that again.
 Youngkin set the tone for his administration by prohibiting learning about the consequences of racism in the state where the first enslaved Africans arrived to what would become America.